DHQ: Digital Humanities Quarterly

 teaches Greek, Latin, and occasionally Sanskrit at Tufts University, and works on meter and poetics.
 She is the author of a commentary on Plautus's Amphitryo (Focus: 2004) and of articles on Giovanni Pascoli's Latin poetry, saturnians, and pedagogy.

-University of Massachusetts, Amherst.
-He specializes in machine learning
+of Massachusetts, Amherst.
+He specializes in machine learning and text data

 Gregory Nagy Gregory Nagy is Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
 His special research interests are archaic Greek literature and oral poetics, and he finds it rewarding to integrate these interests with information technology.
 He was Chair of Harvard's undergraduate Literature Concentration from 1989 to 1994, and of Harvard's Classics Department from 1994 to 2000.
 Currently he is Director of Harvard's Center for Hellenic Studies in Washington, D.C., while teaching half-time at Harvard's Cambridge campus.